- 1 Components need to be considered before you make a purchase

 To keep your gear inside the pad, this pad features quick-closure elastic mesh flap with an easy-hooking buckle that keeps the pad closed and your items secure.
 The padded shoulder straps and waist-belt and two side grab handle allows for easy and quick pad shuffling when spotting.

 It weighs around 9 lbs.
 8 oz. and has a standard 48″ length.
 The center lift handle between the shoulder straps on top of the suspension system is one of the vital items, which many crash pads lack.

 This lightweight pad with a large surface area is a great bouldering pad.
 The grippy waterproof backing and easy to use hooks are all eye-catchers.
 Drop Zone is one of the best taco-style pads that can handle low or high falls on flat ground or sharp zones.

 Overall, this excellent all-around pad, equipped with some amazing features is a great value for money.
-Though bit pricey, but it’s still worth it.
+Though a bit pricey, but it’s still worth it.